Protein-Interactions/protein_interactions/practicals/tutorial_on_searching_IntAct.md

 **Q3: Which of these proteins acts as enzyme in this reaction?**

-#### Step3: visualise interactions as a network
+#### Step2: visualise interactions as a network
-Go to the search page and type the PMID: 22014111.
+Type the PMID: 22014111 in the Quick search textbox.
+Only type in the Publication ID (22014111).
+The interactions described in this paper will be displayed.

-**Q10: How many interactions can you find?**
+**Q4: How many interactions can you find?**

-Click on the ```Graph``` button in the bar menu at the top of the page.
-You may need to install Flash in order to see the network.
+Observe the interaction network and the 162 entries.

+**Q5: what type of network is it?
+What type of proteins are the network hubs?**

-#### Step4: Download data
+#### Step3: Download data

-**Q11: Download all the PPIs associated to this PMID as XGMML format.**
+**Q6: Download all the PPIs associated to this PMID as XGMML format or MITAB 2.7 format.**

 If you have time, you can also try the following:

-Search for all the human PPIs present in IntAct using the quick or advanced search.
+Search for all the human PPIs present in IntAct using the quick or advanced search (see below).
-**Q12: Download the interactions found as PSI-MI xml and MITAB 2.7**
+**Q7: Export the interactions found as MITAB 2.7**

-Go to the Download page and download all the PPIs from the “Virus” dataset in PSI2.5 format.

-**Q13: How many articles are associated to this dataset?
-How many interactions?**
+Have a look at the COVID-19 dataset and try to browse Intact for COVID-19 data.
+Apply some filters.
+Try to understand what type of information you can extract from this search.

+>#### Currently (May 2022) [advanced searches](https://www.ebi.ac.uk/legacy-intact/search) can be performed at the [legacy version of Intact](https://www.ebi.ac.uk/legacy-intact/).
+>If you have time, you may want to learn how to perform Advanced Searches:
 >
->#### Step2: Refining your search using the Advanced Search
+>#### Step4: Refining your search using the Advanced Search
 >
 >Using the Molecular Interaction Query Language (MIQL), available from the search panel, it is possible to perform more complex queries.
 This will allow you to write complex queries.
 >Example: To discover if there is any interaction available in the database between *Plasmodium falciparum* (isolate 3D7) and human proteins: a) Clear all previous searches b) Type ‘taxidA:36329 AND taxidB:9606’.